1050-1026-Great Vocals

 Writer/Composer: Stephen Weiss / Bernie Baum (1949)

-She could sing, she could yelp, and always in any timbre, and she was one of the most successful of the 50s female Pop singers.
-Her 3rd song on our list is her first massive hit, and one of the biggest hits in 1950 in music.
+She could sing, she could yelp, and always in any timbre, and one of the most successful of the 1950s female Pop singers.
+Her 3rd song on our list is her first massive hit—one of the biggest hits in 1950.
 Teresa was extraordinarily talented, with a strong, cheery, soprano voice, and she didn’t just sing, she performed, not even needing a microphone in smaller venues.
-She recorded around 600 songs and was one of the most popular vocalists in the 1950s, appealing to Pop / Jazz / Country / R&B / Novelty fans, extending her career some 50 years.
+She recorded around 600 songs and was one of the most popular vocalists in the 1950s, appealing to Pop / Jazz / Country / R&B and Novelty fans, extending her career some 50 years.
 From the very start of the spinet piano intro you were hooked, “Put another nickel in / In the nickelodeon / All I want is having you / And music, music, music.”
 She was a superstar for a while, with verve, vitality and vibrato…Simply Phenomenal!

 Link # 1 Original recording 1950.
 Link # 2 Live performance 1950 at 18 years of age.